-

 - E. S. Fedorov

-We can characterize collineation with an imaginary involution by two such self-collinear rays, of which one is infinitely distant in the horizontal plane, and the other is vertical.
-Although these two rays are truly self-collinear, and in no way are the axes of collineation with a real involution, but as two special ray, characterizing the symmetries of the system, we could conditionally call them the axes of imaginary collineation (conventional abbreviation of collineation with imaginary involution).
-We see that these systems have a center, three double axes of symmetry passing through it, and three planes of symmetry passing in pairs through the two axes of symmetry.
+A collineation with an imaginary involution can also be characterized by two such self-collinear rays, of which one is infinitely distant in the horizontal plane, and the other is vertical.
+Although these two rays are indeed self-collinear, and are in no way axes of collineation with a real involution, as two special rays, characterizing the symmetry of the system, we could conditionally call them the axes of imaginary collineation (a conventional abbreviation for collineation with an imaginary involution).
+We see that these systems possess a center, three double axes of symmetry passing through it, and three planes of symmetry, each passing through a pair of these axes.

 -